conda-forge/conda-forge.github.io/docs/how-to/advanced/several-versions.md

 # How to maintain several versions

-The conda-forge workflow assumes that all pushes to a branch in the feedstock repository will result in a build being uploaded to the conda-forge channel (and that's why PRs must always be opened from a fork!).
+The conda-forge workflow assumes that a push to any branch in the feedstock repository will result in a build being uploaded to the conda-forge channel (and that's why PRs must always be opened from a fork!).

 Most feedstocks only need `main` for their builds, since the package has a single release line, and new releases always imply a later version.
 However, some packages may maintain a few release lines in parallel.
 If you wish to maintain those in your feedstock, you will need to create a branch for each.